Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Types of Green Beans to Feed Your Rabbit

 Whenever you’re at the grocery store choosing fruits or veggies for your rabbit, always look for organic produce.
-It’s not covered in the pesticides or waxes of non-organic produce, making it a healthier option for your rabbit’s digestive system.
+It’s less likely to be covered in the pesticides or waxes of non-organic produce, making it a healthier option for your rabbit’s digestive system.

 Only feed your rabbit fresh green beans.
-Frozen green beans are widely available, but not at all suitable to your rabbit’s sensitive digestive system.
-Likewise, you should never attempt to feed your rabbit canned or dried green beans, either.
+Frozen green beans are widely available but not at all suitable for your rabbit’s sensitive digestive system.
+Likewise, you should never attempt to feed your rabbit canned or dried green beans.

 divider-carrots